Skip to main content

 Thick psoriasis patches extending from the scalp on the neck.

 With dandruff, skin flakes tend to look more yellow and greasy.
-It’s common for people with dandruff to have oily or greasy-looking hair.
+People with dandruff often have oily or greasy-looking hair.
 And they may also have dandruff in their eyebrows and beard (if they have one).
-Dandruff doesn’t affect hairless skin.
+Unlike psoriasis, dandruff doesn’t affect hairless skin.

 Close-up of scalp with thick, yellow flakes from dandruff.